AradhyaNepal/AradhyaNepal/README.md

 A Flutter Developer with strong passion for developing mobile app with love and passion.

 But as I keep working in Mobile, I am kinda feeling more interest in exploring Backend and Deployment.
-Planning to switch to backend roles.

-How?
-By smooth transition from:
+And thats how my FullStack Mobile DevOps Developer journey begins.

+Here is a short journey phases:
-Flutter -> Full Stack Mobile Developer -> Junior Backend Developer with Flutter as Freelance -> And one day near future:
+Full Time Flutter -> Intern in Full Stack yet Senior in Mobile Developer -> Full Time Backend career switch-> And one day near future:
-Senior Lead Backend Developer at work |  My own Mobile Apps ideas in PlayStore and AppStore

-Its called smooth, because the timeframe freaking 7 years, 2032 AD (I will be 30 Yr).
-Hey!
-I am not just aiming to learn stacks, I am aiming to have mastery, it takes time; And currently due to my youth, I am a selfish Lead.

-So:

-My 5 Tech Stack (rather say 5 constrains for a Gen-Z guy on his most moody phase):
+Senior Full Stack Mobile Developer with specialization in MobileDevOps

-Which I calls: FlutterGo-DevOpsPro Journey
+For this journey I can created my own stack, which I calls: FlutterGo-DevOpsPro stack

-1) Flutter(Currently have Advance Expertise): Doing Full Time Job.
-Will build my own apps and maintain them.
-2) Go(Aiming Advance): Thats the backend I choose to master and one day will switch to it.
-Currently not trendy, but I aim for future.
-Challenge is how I will gain experience on it; IDK.
-If this backend will never used in market, what to do; IDK.
-Yet a backend for my personal apps.
+1) Flutter: Doing Full Time Job.
+Mobile is what I would be doing my entire life.
+Flutter could change, but switching to another stack is very easy in mobile.
+2) Go: Backend I choosed, where I want to go at least 2 year on full time job.
+After which I can be qualified as actual FullStack Mobile Developer.
-3) DevOps(Aiming Basic): All expertise covered to deal with Mobile, Backend and Frontend Production Operation.
+3) DevOps: All expertise covered to deal with Mobile, Backend and Frontend Production Operation.
+Also undestanding in depth from backend's perspective how these applications communicate.
+It qualifies me to be Mobile DevOps and helps in FullStack journey.
-4) Database(Aiming Advance): Not basic, rather going advance.
-Not just Mongo(NOSQL) and Postgresql(SQL), going all possible storage possible, e.g graphDB.
+4) Database: Going advance on Postgressql, on Mongo.
+And basic on other data options like graph.
+Even if Go don't go good, if I got good DB knowledge, I can go another backend's ecosystem.
 5) Python (Aiming Basic): Fun script to make my life easy; why use online PDF compression website when I can ask ChatGPT to give me python script.
 And for AI; I don't wanna loose the hype of AI, at least I can show-off to amateur developers.
+Might do small Django Backend, on small freelance projects.
+I had already worked on Django.

+With these stack I can be special in my Mobile journey, why hire me then others; Because I am i.e Full Stack Mobile DevOps Developer with actual professional working experience.

+With this stack I could easily go in teaching, i can easily do freelance and i can have worklife balance.
+Because mobile is most chill, less pressure and fun full time job ;-), specially for me.

 - 📫 You can reach me by this email: **aradhya.1441@gmail.com**